SpeakfortheArts Alumni HS Online Debate Tournament

 5. Judge Eligibility Rules

 a.
-If you are currently in high school or belong to the class of 2020, you are eligible to be a student judge if you have at least two years of high school experience debating in the category you plan on judging
+If you are currently in high school or belong to the class of 2020, you are eligible to be a student judge if you have at least three years of high school experience debating in the category you plan on judging

 General inquiries and concerns: email@example.com